-Homemade macaroni and cheese with ham and peas is a perfect, quick meal that is always creamy (NEVER grainy).
+Homemade macaroni and cheese with ham and peas is a perfect, quick meal that is always creamy and NEVER grainy.
 Get creative with the add-ins and toppings!

 Oh the ooey gooey goodness.
 This macaroni and cheese with ham and peas is one of our favorite weeknight meals.
 This is THE perfect way to use up leftover ham.
 It is quick, easy, and SO versatile.
 You have SO many options here.
 Keep it plain or make it fancy.
 Either way, this will be your new go-to mac and cheese base recipe!
 Read all of our mix-in and topping options below.